Estimate Time6 min

 Budgeting after a major illness or injury

-Once you’ve accounted for your necessities, you can begin budgeting for extra payments on debt and rebuilding savings.
-Little may be left over for fun if your income has dropped drastically.
-However, rebuilding your emergency savings may be worth the effort.
+Once you’ve accounted for your necessities, if possible, try to rebuild your savings.
+Consider budgeting for extra payments on your debt and rebuilding your emergency savings.
+Little may be left over for fun; however, replenishing your savings may be worth the effort.

 Emergency sources of money for major medical bills

-For some people, reducing discretionary expenses could be all that’s required to recover financially from a serious illness or injury.
-For others, sustaining quality of life may require significantly downsizing—it depends on your age, level of savings, and your income prospects in the future.
+For some, reducing discretionary expenses could be all that’s required to recover financially from a serious illness or injury.
+For others, sustaining quality of life may require significantly downsizing—it depends on your age, level of savings, and your income.
 If you’re married, the equation changes to include your spouse and their income and savings.

 In some cases, borrowing to cover your essential expenses could mean borrowing against your home—taking out a home equity line of credit, a second mortgage, or refinancing to take cash from your home equity.
 In other cases, getting a loan from friends and family could help.
 If you have a workplace savings account and can keep working, taking a loan or a hardship withdrawal may also be an option.